/46. Permutations

 Arrays81.7% acceptance

-Given a list of unique integers input_list, return a list containing all possible permutations of input_list.
+Given a list of distinct integers input_array, return a list of all possible permutations of input_array.
 The order of permutations in the output does not matter.

 Example 1